 Ditch Artificial Sweeteners

-According to the Harvard School of Public Health, consuming artificial sweeteners can actually increase your sweet cravings and lead to excess calorie intake.
+According to Yale researchers, consuming artificial sweeteners can actually increase your sweet cravings and lead to excess calorie intake.
 When you eat something that tastes sweet, your brain thinks it’s getting something high calorie.
 When no calories are provided it causes your body to seek them elsewhere.
 Common brands like Sweet N’ Low and Splenda are actually 300 to 600 times sweeter than real sugar and, as a result, send your brain and body into a sweet-seeking frenzy and may actually cause you to overeat later.
-Sweeteners are such a hot topic that Eat This, Not That! released this exclusive report on Every Popular Added Sweetener—Ranked.
+Sweeteners are such a hot topic that Eat This, Not That! released this exclusive report on every popular added sweetener—ranked.

 Eat Every Few Hours